The fortress was founded by Peter the Great in 1703 to protect the new city of St. Petersburg.

 In 1849, the famous writer Fyodor Dostoevsky spent eight months in the Fortress, where he was imprisoned as a member of a political conspiracy.

 The main Cathedral of the Fortress is called Peter and Paul Cathedral.
 It was built in 1712-1733.
 The construction of the cathedral was started with the building of the bell tower.
-The total height of the spire on the belfry with the cross and angel figure comes to 122,5 meters.
+The total height of the bell tower, including the figure of St. Petersburg’s Guardian Angel on the top of the spire, comes to 122,5 meters.
 It is still the highest architectural structure in the centre of St. Petersburg.

 Since 1724 St. Petersburg Mint has been functioning on the territory of the fortress.
 At the end of the 18th century, in order to modernize the Mint, the government purchased a rolling mill, a steam engine and other equipment from the British industrialist Matthew Boulton.
 All this significantly improved the quality and increased the number of minted gold and silver coins.